sebh0002/Python-Hangman/README.md

 # Python-Hangman
-Simple program that plays a Hangman game in python.
+Play Hangman in using Python.